exercism/elixir/exercises/concept/bird-count/.docs/instructions.md

 You have chosen to store the data as a list of integers.
 The first number in the list is the number of birds that visited your garden today, the second yesterday, and so on.

+Note: This exercise is meant to help you practice recursion.
+Do not make use of the Enum, Stream or List modules in your solution.

 ## 1. Check how many birds visited today

 Implement the `BirdCount.today/1` function.
 It should take a list of daily bird counts and return today's count.
 If the list is empty, it should return `nil`.